microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 If desired, it is also possible to define new sub-modes of a given mode using `WithToggledModes` in the callback.

-The ability to recursively defined column variants within a mode makes it possible to define arbitrarily complex trees of column variants.
+The ability to recursively define column variants within a mode makes it possible to define arbitrarily complex trees of column variants.
 For a better user experience, it is recommended to limit the number of levels of column variants; if your column has a complex tree of variants, you should consider creating new columns instead.

 # Defining Default Column Variants
 Starting in SDK version `1.3`, you can specify on a `ColumnConfiguration` the `Guid` of `ColumnVariantDescriptor` that should be used as the default presentation of the column.
 You may also add this property to any prebuilt table configuration JSON files, as long as your JSON file uses version `1.3` of the JSON schema.

 # Globally Apply Variants Based on Data Type

 In some cases table authors have many data columns of the same type available across many tables.
-For example, a plugin may have several tables that each have more than 1 `DateTime` column.
+For example, a plugin may have several tables that each have one or more `DateTime` columns.

 In these cases, it may be useful to define a common set of variants for all columns of that specific type.
 Instead of duplicating calls to `AddColumnWithVariants`, a simple way to accomplish this is to create, at the plugin level, `ITableBuilderWithRowCount` extension methods that add these global variants.

-For example, you could define an extension method for `DateTime` columns that always adds a "local time" variant:
+For example, you could define extension methods for adding `DateTime` columns that always add a "local time" variant:

 ```cs
 public static class TableBuilderExtensions